aydencook03/rusty_particle_physics/README.md

 # Rusty Particle Physics

 ## Technical Scope
-In order to help right the urge of wanting to add more and more complex features, I've outlined the scope of this engine.
+In order to help fight the urge of wanting to add more and more complex features, I've outlined the scope of this engine.